minecraftforum/rules/rules/support/rules.markdown

 ## Minecraft Game Client Support

-This section is for requesting support with an unmodifed client.
+This section is for requesting support with an unmodified client.

 * __Do not ask for help with redstone__